hawkore/examples-apache-ignite-connector-mule4/README.md

 ## Content

-* `ignite-server-node-test`: Start server nodes for testing Hawkore's Apache Ignite connector.
+* `ignite-server-node-test`: Server nodes to test Hawkore's Apache Ignite connector.
 See [README.md](ignite-server-node-test/README.md) for more info.

-* `examples-mule4-ignite-connector`: Sample mule 4 application for testing [Hawkore's Apache Ignite connector for Mule 4 ](https://docs.hawkore.com/private/apache-ignite-connector-mule4/).
+* `examples-mule4-ignite-connector`: Mule 4 application to test [Hawkore's Apache Ignite connector for Mule 4 ](https://docs.hawkore.com/private/apache-ignite-connector-mule4/).
 See [README.md](examples-mule4-ignite-connector/README.md) for more info.

-* `examples-simple-api-usage`: this examples wraps most connector operations and lets you invoke them by using very simple web forms.
+* `examples-simple-api-usage`: This examples wraps most connector operations and lets you invoke them by using very simple web forms.
 See [README.md](examples-simple-api-usage/README.md).

 # Other resources